A greedy non-intrusive reduced order model for shallow water equations

-The \textit{p-greedy} algorithm has been summarized in Algorithm {\ref{alg:p-greedy}} and its efficiency in the context of multidimensional RBF interpolation is studied through numerical examples in Section \ref{sec:results2}.
+The \textit{p-greedy} algorithm has been summarized in Algorithm {\ref{alg:p-greedy}}.

-\textbf{Remark.} The main advantage of the $p$-greedy approach is that the set of reduced centers is computed only one time, independently from the number of modes.
-The main drawback is that this approach only accounts for one term in the upper bound given by eq.~(\ref{eq:power-err-est}), indeed, we are not looking at the function values.
-To partially overcome this, we drive our attention towards the $f$-greedy schemes.
+\textbf{Remark.} The main advantage of the \textit{p-greedy} approach is that the set of reduced centers is computed only one time, independently of the number of modes.
+The main drawback is that this approach is sub-optimal, indeed it only minimizes one term in the upper bound given by eq.~(\ref{eq:power-err-est}).
+To partially overcome this, we also take into account the function values and we thus drive our attention towards the $f$-greedy schemes.

-\subsubsection{f-greedy algorithm}
+\subsubsection{\textit{f-greedy} algorithm}

 The {\textit{p-greedy}} algorithm is designed to primarily capture the effect of the radial kernel and the location of the center points on the interpolation error, and this is expected to be helpful when the variation in the values of the interpolated function is relatively regular.
-In the context of RBF-based NIROMs, the underlying function is the time derivative of the solution snapshots, projected on to the POD space.
-Depending on the characteristics of the shallow water flow problem being studied, the projected snapshots can have highly nonlinear temporal evolution patterns.
-In order to capture the trend in the time derivative function, we have also studied a residual-based {\textit{f-greedy}} algorithm.
+In the context of RBF-based NIROMs, the underlying function is the time derivative of the projection coefficients.
+Depending on the characteristics of the shallow water flow problem being studied, the solution snapshots and, in turn, the projection coefficients can have highly nonlinear temporal evolution patterns.
+In order to capture the trend in the time derivative function, we consider a residual-based {\textit{f-greedy}} algorithm.